 We recognise that students with SEN often experience difficulties with Mental Health.
 We have dedicated members of the Wellbeing Team Leadership Team who support the Emotional Health and Wellbeing of pupils.

-All staff received training from CAMHs (September 2017) focusing on recognising symptoms of Mental Health.
-Members of the Outreach and Wellbeing Team are receiving training Children Mental Health First Aid.
+All staff receive regular training from CAMHs focusing on recognising symptoms of Mental Health.
+Members of the Outreach and behaviour Team have received training in Childrens Mental Health First Aid.

 At Archway, some of our pupils may demonstrate challenging behaviours on occasions and staff are prepared for this.